thakursaurabh1998/quartz/content/now.md

 ---
 title: Now
-description: "This page updates the user with all the current things in my life."
+description: This page updates the user with all the current things in my life.
 date: 2025-01-01
+aliases: []
 ---

 > Inspired by Derek Siver's <a target="_blank" rel="noreferrer" href="https://nownownow.com/about">/now movement</a>.

 ---
 # January, 2025

 ## Life